pam-param-pam/I-Drive/README.md

 It uses REST API to both serve & modify data.
 The main backend has more than 40 different endpoints.

-It's also  responsible for streaming files from discord.
+It's also  responsible for streaming files from Discord.
 It supports partial requests, streaming, in browser video/audio seeking, decryption, mimetypes

 Thanks to a [custom zipFly](https://github.com/pam-param-pam/ZipFly) library it also supports streaming zip files "on the fly"